Sangh0/moai-challenge/preprocessing/README.md

 from visualize import load_dataset, visualize

 Config = {
-    'path': {dataset directory}
+    'path': {dataset directory},
-    'count': 'How many number of images will you see?'
+    'count': 'How many number of images will you see?', }
-}

 images, labels = load_dataset(Config['path'])